davidwisch/physicscode/site/involved/style.markdown

 <a name="code-naming"></a>
 ### Naming

 Some people like to name their functions and variables using the CamelCaseMethod of naming.
-This is where in string of connected words (no spaces), the first letter of each word is a capitol letter.
+This is where in string of connected words (no spaces) the first letter of each word is a capital letter.
 Other people separate their words with_understores.
 Either one is fine, do whatever feels most comfortable to you, just stay consistent within your own code.

-Don't break commonly accepted naming conventions (*eg* don't name a variable 'INTEREST_RATE' (all capitol letters) if you intend to change the value of that variable later).
+Don't break commonly accepted naming conventions (*eg* don't name a variable 'INTEREST_RATE' (all capital letters) if you intend to change the value of that variable later as all-CAPS is usually used to indicate constants).

 <a name="code-blocks"></a>
 ### Curly Braces